martinthomson/ROLIE/README.md

 The main draft is WIP, and can be found under the name draft-ietf-mile-rolie-02.xml.

-The secondary CSIRT document spun off of the main document is heavily WIP and can be found under the name draft-rolie-CSIRT.xml.
+The secondary CSIRT document spun off of the main document is heavily WIP and can be found under the name draft-banghart-mile-rolie-csirt.xml.
 This document does not currently compile correctly under xml2rfc, nor does it have correct front and back matter.

 ## Contributing